core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The proxy translates the HTTP request to a CoAP request, as per {{RFC8075}}.
 The additional rules for HTTP messages with the HTTP Multicast-Timeout header field and HTTP Group-ETag header field are defined in {{sec-multicast-timeout-header}} and {{sec-group-etag-header}}, respectively.

-Once translated the HTTP request into a CoAP request, the proxy MUST perform the steps defined in {{ssec-req-proc-proxy}}.
+Once translated the HTTP request into a CoAP request, the proxy performs the steps defined in {{ssec-req-proc-proxy}}.
 If the proxy supports caching of responses, it can serve the unicast request also by using cached responses as per {{sec-proxy-caching}}, considering the CoAP request above as the potentially matching request.

 In addition, in case the HTTP Multicast-Timeout header field had value 0, the proxy replies to the client with an HTTP response with status code 204 (No Content), right after forwarding the group request to the group of servers.